polarsignals/docs/docs/nodejs.md

 ### All I can see is memory addresses

-First make sure the node process is started with the `--perf-basic-prof` and `--interpreted-frames-native-stack` flags.
+First make sure the node process is started with the `--perf-basic-prof-only-functions` and `--interpreted-frames-native-stack` flags.
 Then check that the process is successfully writing a perfmap.
 By default, perfmaps are written to `/tmp/perf-<PID>.map`.